markets/awesome-ruby/README.md

 ## Admin Interface

-* [ActiveAdmin](http://activeadmin.info) - a Ruby on Rails framework for creating elegant backends for website administration.
+* [ActiveAdmin](http://activeadmin.info) - A Ruby on Rails framework for creating elegant backends for website administration.
 * [bhf](http://antpaw.github.io/bhf/) - A simple to use Rails-Engine-Gem that offers an admin interface for trusted user.
 * [RailsAdmin](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data.
-* [Upmin Admin](https://github.com/upmin/upmin-admin-ruby) - a framework for creating powerful Ruby on Rails admin backends with minimal effort.
+* [Upmin Admin](https://github.com/upmin/upmin-admin-ruby) - A framework for creating powerful Ruby on Rails admin backends with minimal effort.

 ## Analytics

 * [Ahoy](https://github.com/ankane/ahoy) - A solid foundation to track visits and events in Ruby, JavaScript, and native apps.
-* [FnordMetric](https://github.com/paulasmuth/fnordmetric) - a ruby/redis framework for collecting and visualizing timeseries data.
+* [FnordMetric](https://github.com/paulasmuth/fnordmetric) - A ruby/redis framework for collecting and visualizing timeseries data.
 It enables you to build beautiful real-time analytics dashboards within minutes.
 * [Gabba](https://github.com/hybridgroup/gabba) - Simple way to send server-side notifications to Google Analytics.
 * [Legato](https://github.com/tpitale/legato) - Model analytics reports and queries against the official Google Analytics Reporting API.
 * [Staccato](https://github.com/tpitale/staccato) - Track analytics into the official Google Analytics Collection API.